-Any man over 18 and with a private school education was deemed officer material and, given a minimum of training, competent to lead his men into battle.
+Any man over 18 and with a private school education was deemed officer material and, given a minimum amount of training, competent to lead his men into battle.

 At the outbreak of war these young men (many were still just schoolboys) rushed to join the forces in Britain; they all thought the war would be over in a few weeks, months at most, and they didn’t want to miss out on the glory and fun.
-Many lied about their age and some 16-year-olds got into uniform with a nudge and wink from recruiting sergeants.
+Many lied about their age and some 16-year-olds got into uniform with a nudge and a wink from recruiting sergeants.

 George Morgan joined the West Yorkshire Regiment in 1914.
 He was 16 and he was concerned he would not pass a medical that required a chest measurement of a minimum of 34 inches.
 BBC History quotes Morgan’s later recollection: “I took a deep breath and puffed out my chest as far as I could and the doctor said ‘You’ve just scraped through.’
 It was marvelous being accepted.”

 Product of British Public Schools